Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Power Converters in Japan

-The only items that can think of with three prongs are my hair dryer, which I didn’t take because all hotels have nice complimentary hair dryers that you can use, and my laptop charger.
-I have a MacBook Air and typically use the extended length cord.
-However, if I take off the extension my charger has an adaptor that is the required two prongs.
+The only items that can think of with a ground pin are my hairdryer, which I didn’t take because all hotels have nice complimentary hair dryers that you can use, and my laptop charger.
+I have a MacBook Pro and MacBook Air and typically use the extended-length cord on my MacBook Air.
+However, if I take off the extension my charger has an adaptor that has the required two prongs.

 If you are traveling from a country other than the United States then you may want to invest in a power converter.
 And, as I mentioned, the voltage is different in Japan.
 If you are planning to use a hair straightener or curling iron you might also consider buying a voltage converter too, although I haven’t had any issues with using my straightener or curling iron while in Japan.